-On 21 May 2019, a federal district court in the Northern District of California ruled in favour of the Federal Trade Commission in its antitrust case against Qualcomm (Federal Trade Commission v Qualcomm, 2019 US.
-Dist.
-LEXIS 86219 (N.D Cal.
-May 21, 2019)).
-After a 10-day bench trial the court ruled that the FTC had shown that Qualcomm had unlawfully monopolised two markets for modem chips by requiring its modem chip customers to separately license Qualcomm's patented technology (rather than exhausting those rights through the sale of the chips themselves), refusing to provide licences for its standard-essential patents to its modem chip rivals, and engaging in exclusive dealing arrangements with Apple.
-Qualcomm has appealed the decision to the Ninth Circuit, which stayed key aspects of the district court injunction order pending appeal.
-The United States Department of Justice Antitrust Division has filed an amicus brief supporting Qualcomm's appeal.
-Oral argument is scheduled for 2020.
-The case is likely to provide important guidance on whether firms that own FRAND-assured standard-essential patents have an antitrust duty to offer licences to rivals.
+On 21 May 2019, a federal district court in the Northern District of California ruled in favour of the Federal Trade Commission (FTC) in its antitrust case against Qualcomm (FTC v Qualcomm, 2019 U.S. Dist.
+LEXIS 86219 (Northern District of California 21 May 2019)).
+After a 10-day bench trial, the court ruled that the FTC had shown that Qualcomm had unlawfully monopolised two markets for modem chips by requiring its modem chip customers to separately license Qualcomm's patented technology (rather than exhausting those rights through the sale of the chips themselves), refusing to provide licences for its standard-essential patents to its modem chip rivals, and engaging in exclusive dealing arrangements with Apple.
+Qualcomm appealed the decision to the Ninth Circuit, which stayed key aspects of the district court injunction order pending appeal.
+The United States Department of Justice (DOJ) Antitrust Division filed an amicus brief supporting Qualcomm's appeal.
+On 11 August 2020, the Ninth Circuit reversed the district court and vacated the remedy.
+FTC v Qualcomm, 969 F.3d 974 (Ninth Circuit 2020).
+The Ninth Circuit rejected each of the FTC's substantive theories of harm.
+The court held that Qualcomm had no antitrust duty to deal with rivals and that Qualcomm's licensing policies did not harm competition because chipset customers paid the same royalty rate for Qualcomm's patents regardless of whether they sourced their chips from Qualcomm or a competitor; its licensing model was 'chipset neutral'.
+The court did not reach the question of whether Qualcomm had breached its licensing commitment to two specific standards-development organisations because a breach alone would not constitute an antitrust claim.
+The FTC sought rehearing, which was denied on 28 October 2020.